 Opt in

-builder.AddHeroPlatform(o => o.EnableRealtime = true);app.UseHeroPlatform(p => p.MapRealtime = true);AddHeroRealtime wires the hub registration; if CachingOptions:Redis is set, it also calls AddStackExchangeRedis(...) so cross-instance message fan-out works.
+builder.AddHeroPlatform(o => o.EnableRealtime = true);app.UseHeroPlatform(p => p.MapRealtime = true);AddHeroRealtime registers SignalR; if CachingOptions:Redis is set, it also calls AddStackExchangeRedis(...) (channel prefix fsh-signalr) so cross-instance message fan-out works.
 Without Valkey, every instance broadcasts only to its own connected clients — fine for dev, not for multi-instance production.
+MapRealtime maps the hub at /api/v1/realtime/hub plus a presence snapshot endpoint at GET /api/v1/realtime/presence?userIds=a,b,c that clients poll for initial online status.

 Group conventions